The Dominance of Spirits and Beers in Hot Regions

 The purpose of alcohol consumption is clear.
 However, the reason different types of alcohol are more popular in certain regions remains an open discussion.

-For instance, the climate has had a significant impact on the type of alcoholic beverages consumed in cold and hot environments.
+For instance, the climate has significantly impacted the type of alcoholic beverages consumed.
 The production process and the effects of climate conditions determine the impact.
-Although there is a distinction between wine, beer, liquor, and other beverages, they share one characteristic: they are the fermentation products of yeast, mostly Saccharomyces.
+Although there is a distinction between wine, beer, liquor, and other beverages, they share one characteristic: they are yeast fermentation products, mostly Saccharomyces.

 Fermentation Process of Spirits and Beers

-The fermentation process in alcohol occurs best without oxygen.
+The fermentation process in alcohol does not require oxygen.
 Alcohol and carbon dioxide from the process are waste products.
 When the yeast grows and metabolizes in the sugar solution, the accumulation of alcohol becomes poisonous when it reaches a concentration of 14 to 18%, destroying the yeast cells.

 Why is there a Dominance of Spirits and Beers in Hot Regions?